moshekatz/rfcs/designs/2019-redesign-tira-product-development/README.md

 - RFC PR: (leave this empty, to be filled in later)
 - Author: Moshe Katz

+**Disclaimer** - Some of the used vocabulary (e.g - "product") might sound confusing in the context of this document, and that's reasonable as it's assuming knowledge of internal project concepts.

 # Redesign Tira's Product Development

 ## Summary